 We invite you to partner with Sasa Harambee and Together We Succeed in this critical capacity-building initiative.
 Your support will help us:

-• Expand caregiver training and peer support networks
+Expand caregiver training and peer support networks

-• Strengthen income-generating activities for PWDs and their families
+Strengthen income-generating activities for PWDs and their families

-• Build inclusive, resilient communities where every individual can thrive
+Build inclusive, resilient communities where every individual can thrive

 Together, we can rewrite the story for Kenya’s most vulnerable.
-Together, we succeed.
+Together, We Succeed.

 Water and Sanitation

-Sasa Harambee, working with Rotary International has constructed 50 spring protections throughout the entire Sigomere Ward.
-Spring is made potable by constructing a cement basin and retaining wall with a leach field behind it. (see photos for examples).
-Receiving a grant from Rotary International the first eleven (11) spring protections were done from July 2016 through April 2017.
-Twenty-nine more (29) spring protections were installed by the spring of 2022.
+Sasa Harambee has created partnerships to construct 50 spring protections throughout the entire Sigomere Ward area and to ensure their ongoing maintenance.
+A natural spring is made potable by constructing a cement basin and retaining wall with a leach field behind it.
+Thanks to a grant from Rotary International, the first eleven (11) spring protections were done from July 2016 through April 2017.
+Twenty-nine more (29) spring protections were installed in 2022.
+All of Sasa Harambee’s water and sanitation projects meet WHO (World Health Organization) standards.

-All Sasa Harambee water and sanitation projects meet WHO (World Health Organization) standards.
-There is much need for water and sanitation education and implementation in rural Kenya.
-We enthusiastically welcome sponsorship by Rotary clubs or Donate Now to help build more spring protections or to make school latrines girls-friendly.
+There is significant need for water and sanitation education, as well as project implementation, in rural Kenya.
+We enthusiastically welcome sponsorship by Rotary clubs or through your direct financial support to help build more spring protections and to make school latrines girl-friendly.

 The location of 46 protected springs